 Like the whole world, we needed to find ways of coping with a pandemic.
 It wasn’t just about figuring out what each day would be like between school closures, office closures, and interruption of life as we all knew it—but to figure out new ways of deploying our expertise to assist providers caring for patients and residents infected with COVID-19.

 Fortunately, it didn’t take long for us to pull resources together for providers all over the region:

 As a part of the IPRO QIN-QIO, we were vital to making sure nursing homes and other health care communities received the necessary support.
 We held virtual office hours to ensure long-term care facilities received technical assistance and education on the CDCs data collection requirements.
-We held webinars about telehealth, PPE, and the rapidly changing landscape of infection control measures.
+We had webinars about telehealth, PPE, and the rapidly changing landscape of infection control measures.
 Now, we’re working to boost vaccine confidence within long-term care facilities’ staff.